Aphrodisiac: History

 Ancient civilizations like Chinese, Indian, Egyptian, Roman, and Greek cultures believed that certain substances could provide the key to improving sexual desire, sexual pleasure, and/or sexual behavior.
-This was important, because some men suffered from erectile dysfunction and could not reproduce.
+This was important because some men suffered from erectile dysfunction and could not reproduce.
 Men who could not impregnate their wives and father large families were seen as failures, whereas those who could were respected.
 Hence, a stimulant was needed.
 Others who did not suffer from this also desired performance enhancers.
 Regardless of their usage, these substances gained popularity and began to be documented, information being passed down generations.
 There are Hindu poems dated back to around 2000 to 1000 BCE that spoke of performance enhancers, ingredients, and usage tips.
 Chinese texts date back to 2697 to 2595 BC.
 Roman and Chinese cultures documented their belief in aphrodisiac qualities in animal genitalia, while Egyptians wrote tips for treating erectile dysfunction.
 In post-classical West Africa, a volume titled Advising Men on Sexual Engagement with Their Women from the Timbuktu Manuscripts acted as a guide on aphrodisiacs and infertility remedies.
 It offered advice to men on "winning back" their wives.
 According to Hammer, "At a time when women’s sexuality was barely acknowledged in the West, the manuscript, a kind of Baedeker to orgasm, offered tips for maximizing sexual pleasure on both sides."

-Ambergris, toads from the genus Bufo, yohimbine, horny goat weed, ginseng, alcohol, and certain foods are recorded throughout these texts as possessing aphrodisiac qualities.
+Ambergris, yohimbine, horny goat weed, ginseng, alcohol, toads from the genus Bufo, and certain foods are recorded throughout these texts as possessing aphrodisiac qualities.
 While many plants, extracts, or manufactured hormones have been proposed as aphrodisiacs, there is little high-quality clinical evidence of their efficacy or long-term safety.

-There has been increasing attention in recent years surrounding the use of aphrodisiac drugs.
-In 2020, Brian Earp and Julian Savulescu published a philosophy book entitled Love Drugs: The Chemical Future of Relationships (UK title Love Is the Drug: The Chemical Future of Our Relationships).
+In 2020, Brian Earp and Julian Savulescu published a philosophy book titled Love Drugs: The Chemical Future of Relationships (UK title Love Is the Drug: The Chemical Future of Our Relationships).
 They argued that certain forms of medications can be ethically consumed as a "helpful complement" in relationships, both to fall in love and to fall out of it.